If there's one thing I hate about Thailand, it's jet lag.

 Adjusting to a new timezone happens naturally, so try to let your body work it out and use the tips in this post to expedite the process.

-I know pills are tempting, but what happens when you get used to sleeping with them for a few days; are you confident you can put the bottle away and sleep without them?
+I know pills are tempting.
+But what will happen when you get used to sleeping with them for a few days?
+Are you confident that you can put the bottle away and sleep without them?

 Of course, if jet lag is making you ill and presents a genuine threat to your overall health because of other conditions you have, you should speak with your doctor about medication for travel.